-Our childhood memories of fairytales, are filled with stories of princesses boasting golden, luscious locks, stay with us even in to adulthood.
+Our childhood memories of fairytales are filled with stories of princesses boasting golden, luscious locks, stay with us even into adulthood, but what if you have thinning hair?

 Flip open a magazine and you’ll see gorgeous models with healthy, long hair adorning each page, but how do you feel about your hair when you look in the mirror?
 While those fairytale memories remain strong, current fashion trends have enabled us to break the princess stereotype, with colour, curls and individual styles coming to the fore as unique expressions of personal style.